 When a Client first starts up it knows nothing about the Devices and Properties it will control.
 It begins by connecting to a Device or indiserver and sending the getProperties command.
-This includes the protocol version and may include the name of a specific Device if it is known by some other means.
-The Device then sends back one deftype element for each Property it offers for control, limited to the Properties of the specified Device if included.
+This includes the protocol version and may include the name of a specific Device and Property if it is known by some other means.
+If no device is specified, then all devices are reported; if no name is specified, then all properties for the given device are reported.
+The Device then sends back one deftype element for each matching Property it offers for control, limited to the Properties of the specified Device if included.
 The deftype element shall always include all members of the vector for each Property.